stone-payments/ansible-mongodb/README.md

 Here's some suggestions on what to do:

 * Support use of distro-packaged MongoDB.
-* Support Ubuntu Zesty and Artful.
 * Write further standalone tests with serverspec or testinfra.
-* Write a test case for the replica set.
+* Improve the test case for the replica set.
+* Make the replica-set test case run on docker.

 ## License
 This role is distributed under the MIT license.